Skip to content

 The Drivers of Mass Displacement: Ukraine and Beyond

-In the world today, a record-breaking 120 million people have been forced to flee their homes.
-That’s about 1 in every 69 people that live across the globe.
+By mid 2024, the U.N. estimated a record-breaking 122.6 million people had been forced to flee their homes.
+That’s more than 1 in every 66 people globally.

-While many of us think of refugees when we hear the words “mass displacement,” the majority of displaced people worldwide are actually internally displaced people like Bone and his mother.
+While many of us think of refugees who have fled across borders when we hear the words “mass displacement,” the majority of displaced people worldwide are actually internally displaced within their home country, people like Bone and his mother.

-The causes of mass displacement are many, and the repercussions reach far and wide.
-Today, we’re taking a bird’s eye view of the topic of mass displacement to help you understand what causes people to leave their homes, who are fleeing and how people across the globe are joining World Relief to address the drivers of mass displacement and care for those who are displaced.
+The causes of mass displacement are many, and the repercussions reach far and wide — for those forced to flee, often with little more than the clothes on their back, and the communities they seek safety in.
+Today, we’re taking a bird’s eye view of mass displacement to help you understand what causes people to leave their homes, who are fleeing and how people across the globe are joining World Relief to address the drivers of mass displacement and care for those who are displaced.

 *These numbers reflect the latest estimates from the U.N.
 High Commissioner for Refugees.
-This blog was originally written May 10, 2022 and updated on June 20th, 2024.
+This blog was originally written on May 10, 2022 and updated on February 24, 2025.

 What causes mass displacement?